burger icon

 • Chasing losses?
 Blowing cash you shouldn’t?
 Hiding your spend from the fam?
 Been there.
 If any of that’s hitting home, don’t muck around-talk to someone who knows their stuff.
 More advice on the responsible gaming page.

-• Shoot an email to support-let them know if you want a breather or a full shutdown (from a week to forever).
-Sometimes they'll suggest tamer options first.
+• Shoot an email to support-let them know if you want a breather or a full shutdown.
+Be aware that exclusion requests via email can reportedly take up to 48 hours to process, especially during off-hours (3 AM - 8 AM AEST).
+While some users note this delay, the author hasn't personally experienced it.
+It's worth considering, but don't rely solely on online comments.
 All the steps are on the responsible play page.
 Just between us?
-I wish there was a button for instant break mode when I've gone on tilt.
+I wish there was a button for instant break mode when I’ve gone on tilt.

 • If you’re slipping, I’ve mates who’ve used Gambling Help Online-reckon they’re pretty good.
 Don’t sit on your hands if you’re struggling; these blokes can help.
 Done my dough more than once-if it’s getting ugly, call out early.
 Had a family member try Lifeline; no shame in it.